 Members’ opinions on VGs

 Many of the planes in our magazine in the past few years have VGs.
-Zach Wright has Micro AeroDynamics VGs on two planes, including our September 2019 cover plane, a Cessna 421C.
+Zach Wright has Micro AeroDynamics VGs on two planes, including his Piper PA-12 Super Cruiser.

 “They were already on my 421 when I bought it but obviously I love the reduction in Vref by 8.5 knots, as well as the reduction in stall speed and MCA,” Zach said.
 “No reason not to have an increase in safety margin.
 Twin piston approach speeds are quite fast when you think about it and reducing this with VGs is a no-brainer.
 Another benefit is a free-weight increase of 129 pounds.
 On a normal trip this is our baggage — so what’s not to like?”

-Stephen Helms’ 182, which has been wonderfully restored and was featured in the October 2019 issue, also has Micro AeroDynamics VGs.
+Stephen Helms’ 182, which has been wonderfully restored and was featured in the October 2019 issue of Cessna Owner Magazine, also has Micro AeroDynamics VGs.
 Again, for him, it’s all about the stall speed.

 “I am very happy with the VGs,” Stephen said.
 “I’ve had them on for three seasons.
 They are most helpful on landings, almost like adding power steering.
 I have had my plane down to 29 mph before it fell off.
 Definitely worth the money.”